Our Science – Harris Website

 Our continuing research projects utilize an integrative biology and translational strategy that addresses facets of the NCI strategic objectives: (a) Understand the causes and mechanisms of cancer; (b) Improve early detection and diagnosis; (c) Understand the factors that influence cancer outcomes; and (d) Overcome cancer health disparities.
 (The NCI Strategic Objectives; the Nation's Investment in Cancer Research, FY2009) As described in the overview of LHC, our strategy and strength is to conduct laboratory-epidemiological investigations and to mentor young investigators.

-Project 2: p53 and Cancer.
-The p53 pathway is an intrinsic monitor and response pathway of telomeric attrition involved in cellular aging and senescence.
+The p53 network is an intrinsic monitoring and responsive pathway of telomeric attrition involved in cellular aging and senescence.
 Cellular senescence is a tumor suppressive mechanism that can be activated by p53 in cancer cells.
-We are currently studying the molecular mechanisms of cellular senescence in normal human cells and the role of the telometric multiprotein complex, shelterin, that includes TRF2 and POT1 in aging and carcinogenesis.
+We are currently studying the molecular mechanisms of cellular senescence in normal human cells and the role of the telometric multiprotein complex, shelterin, that includes TRF2 in aging and carcinogenesis; David Lane, Ettore Appella and Thomas Zheng are collaborators.
+Our research focuses on integrative p53 and miRNA networks in tumor suppression and the functional role of p53 isoforms, e.g., “dominant negative” delta133p53 and “co-transactivator” of p53, p53beta, both as natural regulators of cellular senescence and stem cell biology and their dysregulation in cancer.